annrinTN/capstone_annrumsey/README.md

 I am interested in exploring food security and the impact of hunger by identifying populations impacted by threats to the food supply.
-The established US government sources for SNAP and WIC data are a key component of this analysis.
+The established US government sources from the USDA for SNAP and WIC data are a key component of this analysis.
+SNAP = Supplemental Nutrition Assistance Program

 Who is food insecure?
 Is our current US SNAP program impacted by threats to the food supply / food safety?